 We know content mapping and psychographic targeting may sound like complicated topics, but they aren’t really.
 To demonstrate this, let’s focus on content mapping first.
 Basically, a content mapping is the idea of “delivering the right results, to the right people, at the right time.”

 In other words, it’s a map of your campaign.
-It should represent your customers’ journey – the different buyer’s journey stages users are at, appropriate mediums to reach clients, interconnections between various channels, predicted consumer behavior and ways of retargeting people who’ve opted-out.
+It should represent your customers journey – the different buyer journey stages users are at, appropriate mediums to reach clients, interconnections between various channels, predicted consumer behavior and ways of retargeting people who’ve opted-out.

 But why is it so helpful?

-This inbound marketing strategy also considers how to retarget people and what possible problems may appear.
-The valuable thing about mapping-out content is the clarity and flexibility of this approach for everyone within a company.
+Furthermore, this inbound marketing strategy also considers how to retarget people and what possible problems may appear along the way.
+The valuable thing about content mapping is the clarity and flexibility of this approach for everyone within a company.
 If a problem appears, you can see what stages of your campaign it interferes with exactly.
 Then you can determine how to react in a better and more efficient way.

 In addition to this, no matter which team or person, you provide the content map to, they’ll be able to grasp the meaning of it and have a more thorough understanding of what their actual goal is.

 So how do you implement content mapping?